 Morrisons withdrew their planning application.
 We await developments.

 The Iron Bridge (formerly the Progress) was a large 1930‘s estate pub in an area of North Bristol with very few pubs.
-It closed in 2010 and a planning application (11/00880/F) was submitted to convert the pub into a children’s nursery and build housing.
+It closed in 2010 and a planning application, (11/00880/F) was submitted to convert the pub into a children’s nursery and to build housing.

 The group and individual members submitted objections to this planning application.
 Members of the group also lobbied local councillors about this.
 The planning application was approved and the pub was converted.